yoieh/bfCrawler.js/README.md

 # bfCrawler.js
 Node js bruteforce web crawler. bruteforce form .txt file

-# I take no responsibility for how you use this software.
+# I take no responsibility for how or where you use this software.

 use it for good.